final.png

 Components

-Theming can cause changes to any visual aspect of the Charge design language, such as colours, shadow, and typography.
-But component options and general dimensions stay the same across themes.
+Theming affects the visual aspects of the Charge design language such as colors, shadows, and typography—while keeping component options and dimensions consistent across themes.

 Buttons